kjkoster/stability-preserving-pid-autotuner/readme.md

 ---
 ## Reading this Document

-This document guides you through the process of getting from a no-frills, traditional plant control, all the way to an stability-preserving, macbhine learning, auto-tuning PID control system.
+This document guides you through the process of getting from a no-frills, traditional plant control, all the way to an stability-preserving, machine learning, auto-tuning PID control system.

 Readers are expected to have basic knowledge of what a PID controller does.
 You